-As another project included in Oklahoma City's third installment of MAPS, Oklahoma State Fair Park will have a new 279,000-square-foot expo building.
-Projected to be completed in 2016, the new building will replace the current Travel & Transportation Building on the east side of State Fair Park and include 201,000 square feet of expo space, 11,100-square-foot kitchen to support catering and a 30' x 40' hangar door for large equipment access.
+As another project included in Oklahoma City's third installment of MAPS, Oklahoma State Fair Park now has a new 279,000-square-foot expo building.
+Completed in 2016, the new building on the east side of State Fair Park includes 201,000 square feet of expo space, 11,100-square-foot kitchen to support catering and a 30' x 40' hangar door for large equipment access.

 Oklahoma River Improvements